Keeper, The

 Warwickshire

 I have to disagree with Paul; at least one text refers to the Keeper kissing a doe, and another doe "[running] away in a young man's heart."
 There is surely some sort of hidden meaning.
-The real question is, how far did Sharp bowdlerize what he found?
+Baring-Gould/Sheppard-SongsOfTheWest2ndEd says that their original was "very gross" and required extensive rewriting, though Baring-Gould's standard of morality strikes me as equally perverse.
+The real question is, how far did Sharp and Baring-Gould separately bowdlerize what they found?
 Based on Palmer, the original was basically clean, but highly suggestive.
 Palmer-FolkSongsCollectedBy-Ralph-VaughanWilliams reports that the Sharp version was sung in the schools in his bowdlerized version.
 Palmer says that the original was a late seventeenth century broadside "The Huntsman's Delight or The Forester's Pleasure" by Joseph Martin.

 Interesting that such a piece would become extremely popular in school and camp songbooks.
 I suppose it's because of the chance for a musical "conversation." - RBW